Excidos/ComfyUI-Lumina-Next-SFT-DiffusersWrapper/README.md

 ## Lumina Diffusers Node for ComfyUI

 This custom node seamlessly integrates the Lumina-Next-SFT model into ComfyUI, enabling high-quality image generation using the advanced Lumina text-to-image pipeline.
-While still under active development, it offers a robust and functional implementation.
+While still under active development, it offers a robust and functional implementation with advanced features inspired by ImpactPack.

 ## Features